rain-1/racket-peg/README.md

 ## Getting Started

 Run `make install` to install the peg library.
 You should be able to `(require peg/peg)` in your own racket programs after that.
+If there is a problem installing  with raco pkg, you may be able to just copy the repo to `/usr/share/racket/collect/peg`.
+This is not recommended but it is a workaround.

 Run `make test` to check that it is working after installation.